Techie + Gamers

 After Shark Tank

 Ryan now works in the IT and creative solutions department of Custer’s Solutions and also works as a real estate agent at Pinnacle Realty advisors.
-In 2019, he started serving as a freight associate for Home Depot.
+In 2019, he started working as a freight associate for Home Depot.

 Share.
 Facebook Twitter